The MTV VMAs were just as strange as you thought they would be. Here are five things you missed.

 Chloe x Halle: “Do It”

-Khalid ft.
-Summer Walker: “Eleven”
+Khalid featuring Summer Walker: “Eleven”

 Lizzo: “Cuz I Love You”